General Season Any-Bull Elk Tags : 15,000 quota

 Non-residents can apply for all species, including limited-entry deer and general season deer.
 However, you may not apply for a permit and a bonus point for the same species.
 Up to four hunters can apply as a group for limited-entry deer, elk, and antelope hunts and general season deer hunts.
 Group applications are not permitted for management buck or once-in-a-lifetime (OIL) species.
 Non-residents and residents can apply together in a group, but if there are no non-resident permits available for your selected hunts, the application will not be considered.

 You must have a valid Utah hunting license to apply, and you can purchase one at the time you apply.
 Hunting licenses are valid for 365 days from the date of purchase.
 If you time your applications correctly, you could purchase one license and apply for two years.
 If you draw a permit, you do not need a current hunting license to hunt, but you will need one to apply.
 If you wish to modify or correct your application, you are required to withdraw your original application online and submit a new one prior to the deadline.
 You will be charged the non-refundable $15 application fee per species a second time in this scenario.
-You can withdraw your online application at no additional cost until 11:00 p.m.
-MDT on March 17, 2022.
-If you plan to apply for bonus or preference points only, the deadline is 11:00 p.m.
-MDT on March 17, 2022.
+You can modify or withdraw your online application at no additional cost until 11:00 p.m.
+MDT on April 25, 2024.
+If you plan to apply for bonus or preference points only, the deadline will be the same time as the anterless draw deadline on June 22, 2023.

 Utah issues 50% of the limited-entry and once-in-a-lifetime permits to applicants with the maximum number of points who applied for that hunt.
 The other 50% are awarded randomly to the rest of the applicants who did not receive a bonus permit.
 Applicants in the random draw will have an extra chance in the draw for each bonus point accumulated over the years.
 The caveat is that if there is an odd number of permits available in the draw, the majority of permits will be awarded in the bonus draw to the maximum point holders.
 For example, if five permits are available, three of those permits will be issued in the bonus draw to the applicants with the most points and the remaining two permits will be issued in the random draw.
 Utah issues 10% of their draw permits to non-residents.